Is There An Afterlife?

 October 21, 2023

-Edited October 31, 2023
+Edited October 28, 2025

 The creation of Adam by Michelangelo

 This same friend had recommended the movie “The Whale” to me during one of our conversations.
 I finally got around to watching it.
 I have been quite unwell lately, so I wasn't sure if I could stomach it.
 I won’t lie; it was sometimes hard to watch.
 I was able to draw many parallels between his suffering and mine.
 Although we have entirely different health issues, he has to deal with people who don’t understand what it’s like to be him, something I can relate to.
 And, like me, he is a prisoner to his body and has to pass on so much that life has to offer.
-It’s certainly a very good movie, and the acting was superb.
+It’s undoubtedly an excellent movie, and the acting was superb.

 There are far too many people, women and children included, who are suffering, enslaved and tortured, and made to work for slave wages, along with horrible tragedies that occur to good people and bad people, for me to believe that a God is overseeing all of this.
 What about the millions of tribal people who have never heard of Jesus?
 Are they condemned?
 Were all the natives here in North America also condemned?
 What about the Hindus and Buddhists?
 What happens to them?
 If God truly exists and loves us all, why would he/she be selective regarding entry into the gates of Heaven?
 There are too many large groups of people left out who, for whatever reason, have never been exposed to Jesus for me to get on board.